sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-delete-customer/cp-mobile-dev-kit-delete-customer.md

 You can cross verify if this record has been deleted in the backend.

->Backend URL can be found in [Mobile Services Cockpit](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html).
+>Backend URL can be found in [Mobile Services Admin UI](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html).

 >**Mobile Applications** **&rarr;** **Native/MDK** **&rarr;** click the MDK App **myapp.mdk.demo** **&rarr;** **Connectivity** **&rarr;** click **Launch in Browser** icon